Cynthia Rylant: Career and later years

 In 1987, Rylant published the first of her popular Henry and Mudge series books, Henry and Mudge: The First Book.
 In this book for beginning readers, Henry, an only child, forms a deep attachment with a puppy who grows to be an enormous drooling dog, Mudge.
 When Mudge is lost, Henry is despondent, and when he is recovered, the two are overjoyed.
 Since then, she has published dozens more Henry and Mudge books, as well as picture books, books for older readers, including young adult novels and story collections, and collections of poetry.
 Her critically praised 2004 picture book, Long Night Moon, describes the different moons that Native American cultures use to mark the changing seasons.
 1995's The Van Gogh Cafe is one of the author's favorites.
 Her books often deal with the joys and hardships of family life, with animals and the outdoors, especially in the Appalachian region, and her characters are often loners or people facing hardships.
 Her 1991 non-fiction picture book for older readers, Appalachia; The Voices of Sleeping Birds, is a vivid picture of life in Appalachia and the warmth of its people.

 Rylant's 1992 young adult novel, Missing May, is a touching story about a girl who lives with relatives after the death of her mother and who must comfort her uncle after the death of his beloved wife.
 Beginning in the early 1990s, Rylant has published several series designed for younger readers, including the Lighthouse Family, High-rise Private Eyes, and Everyday Books series, the last of which is a series for very young children that she illustrated herself.
 She also illustrated several of her other books, including the playful Dog Heaven (1995), about an ideal dog afterlife.
 Other poetry collections have been God Went to Beauty School (2003) and Boris (2005).

 Personal life

-For a period she was in a romantic relationship with Dav Pilkey, author of Captain Underpants.
-In 1993, Rylant relocated to Eugene, Oregon, with her son from her first marriage.
-In 2003, she moved to Portland, Oregon.
+For a time she was in a relationship with Dav Pilkey, author of Captain Underpants.
+In 1993, Rylant moved to Eugene, Oregon, with her son from her first marriage and in 2003 they left for Portland, Oregon.